 Statement of Aims

-We should, in fact, emphasize that there is now a younger generation of researchers, more open to our view than the mainstream researchers and scholars are, frequently entrenched as the latter are in University chairs or established research institutions, whose agendas tend to be shaped according to policy agendas.
-In fact, from the very beginning, “innovation studies” has been a policy-oriented field.
-Otherwise, there are indeed many scholars who do not recognize themselves in that normative orientation, at the same time being critical of the current system of bibliometric validation and ready to publish in this journal.
+We should emphasise that there is now a younger generation of researchers, more open to this view than the mainstream researchers and scholars are, frequently entrenched as the latter are in University chairs or established research institutions, whose agendas tend to be shaped according to policy agendas.
+In fact, from the very beginning, "innovation studies" has been a policy-oriented field.
+Otherwise, there are indeed many scholars who do not recognise themselves in that normative orientation, at the same time being critical of the current system of bibliometric validation and ready to publish in this Journal.

 - Deconstructing theories and models of innovation;

-- Deconstructing the discourses proposing, idealizing and selling them;
+- Deconstructing the discourses proposing, idealising and selling them;

 - Confronting diverse ontologies of policy and development with rational innovation models and other views of officials and development agencies;